 Employment Outlook & Career Guidance for Family Social Workers

-About 12 percent of the United State’s half a million social workers are employed as family social workers.
+About 50% of America’s over 700,000 social workers are child, school, and family social workers.
 Factors, such as poverty, alcohol and drug addiction, child abuse and neglect make today’s families susceptible to social and interrelation problems.
 Family social workers help stabilize crises in families, help to maintain and strengthen family relationships, increase coping skills and competencies, and aid in accessing support services.

 Family Social Workers Career Options

 In the workplace, or under he direct supervision of psychologists or other trained professionals, a family social worker will typically perform the following duties: